mikeolivotto/tune-geeks/README.md

 Process the logic and requests to deliver reviews and requested information.

 - **Application controller** - All subsequent controllers inherit business logic from this top level controller.
-Specifically, this controller sets up a method to run authentication when certain controller actions require in.
+Specifically, this controller sets up a method to run authentication when certain controller actions requir it.
 - **Artists**
   - Sets up instance variables
     - @artist - sets variable to the artist with ID passed in as params.
 Made available only to 'Show' action